marina601/discover-malta/README.md

 I have created this e-commerce/booking site as part of my final Milestone 4 project for Code Institute, focusing on Full Stack Web Development using HTML, CSS, JavaScript, jQuery, Python, Django and Postgresql.

-Discover Malta site offers the user the ability to discover the beautiful island of Malta and plan their holiday antinary on one platform.
-The site offers the user quick and easy checkout, instant ticket confirmation, a gallery of trips and some useful information which they need during their stay.
+Discover Malta site offers the user the ability to discover the beautiful island of Malta and plan their holiday antennary on one platform.
+The site offers the user quick and easy checkout, instant ticket confirmation, a gallery of trips and some useful information that they need during their stay.

 The main objective of this site is to support local tour operators by reducing their wage cost, offering custom page design for each trip and easy online transactions.
 Taking the hustle of marketing and organization away, letting the business owners focus on delivering an outstanding experience to our clients.